jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >
 >The diagonals will be the same branch in the row and column headers, so place "N/A" in those cells.

-Here is a more conversational interaction to reach the same outcome:
+Here is a more conversational interaction to reach the same outcome.
+Start a new session and start with this prompt:
 >What are the checks and balances of the three branches of the United States Federal government?

-This returns a text based response.
-If a table is desired, then continue with this additional prompt:
+This returned a text based response for me.
+If a tabular response were desired, then continue with this additional prompt:
 >Put that in a table.

 I thought the second, more natural conversational prompts gave me better results than the first one.
-But rather than place __N/A__ on the diagonals, it lists powers associated with that branch, which felt a bit confusing to me.
+But rather than place __N/A__ on the diagonals, it lists powers associated with that branch on the diagonal, which felt a bit confusing to me.
 So I added this third request to clean that up:
 > Put "N/A" in the diagonal cells which compare a branch to itself, such as Legislative/Legislative, Executive/Executive and Judicial/Judicial.

 This cleaned up the table.